laban405/testapp/README.md

-# A simple dashboard navigation
+# A simple dashboard navigation in reactjs
 An app displaying side bar with admin and app mode menus
 ##  *How to run the application*
 1. git clone this repo to your local computer